Manchester Airports Group

+Manchester Airports Group Limited (known as MAG) is a British airport operator which owns and operates three British airports: Manchester Airport, East Midlands Airport and Stansted Airport.

-Manchester Airport Holdings Limited, trading as MAG (originally Manchester Airports Group) is a holding company which is owned by the ten metropolitan borough councils of Greater Manchester, in North West England, and Australian investment fund IFM Investors.
-Founded in 2001 MAG is the largest UK-owned airport operator, following the purchase of BAA by Ferrovial in 2006.
-MAG owns three British airports Manchester Airport, East Midlands Airport, and Stansted Airport.
-In the 2017/18 financial year, 58.9 million passengers used MAG airports.
+The Group operates under Manchester Airports Holdings Limited, a holding company owned by the ten metropolitan borough councils of Greater Manchester and Australian investment fund IFM Investors.
+Founded in 2001, MAG is the largest UK-owned airport operator, following the purchase of BAA by Ferrovial in 2006.
+As of July 2025, the company handled 64 million passengers across 2024-25.

-Of the ten metropolitan boroughs of Greater Manchester, Manchester City Council holds the largest stake, at 35.5%.
-The remaining nine councils hold a total of 29%.
-IFM Investors own a 35.5% stake in MAG.
+Of the ten metropolitan boroughs of Greater Manchester, Manchester City Council holds the largest stake, at 35.5 per cent.
+The remaining nine councils hold a total of 29 per cent.
+IFM Investors own a 35.5 per cent stake in MAG.
 The Group has its registered office at Manchester Town Hall.
 MAG operates on a commercial basis at arm's length from its public owners who only take a dividend from profits.
 This was £20 million in 2010 while MAG retained £80 million from the £100 million profit.